thindil/bob/README.md

                             much as you want other commands or programs.
 * `description`        - Command description, will be show on run `bob help` (or just `bob`) command.
+* `output`             - Optional parameter.
+Redirect command output to the selected place.
+Possible options are: `standard`: redirect output to standard output, `error`: redirect output to standard error output, any other value will be treated as name for file to which redirect output.
+                         Path to the file should be relative to the current directory.

 Commands to execute can have also variables used in they definitions.
 Variables starts with sign `$`. `$` and number after it means argument from command line